 By adding the code, you can then look at a free dashboard or a free report from Google.
 This tells you how many visitors your site gets and where the visitors are located.
 It tells you how many are returning visitors, how many pages on average they look at, how long they spend on the site and some of the pages they visit.
 What age, gender and nationality, even the type of device they used to access the website.

 Ready to get started yourself, ready to learn how – click here Google Analytics offers a treasure trove of useful information and helps you generate more leads.
-Google wants you to be successful so that you advertise with them and so that people browsing can find what they want to find.
+Google wants you to be successful, so that you advertise with them and so that people browsing can find what they want to find.
 Their own Google Analytics Academy is worth reading as is the Yoast Guide.

 Or contact us if you want some help and you are a Professional Services business based in Ireland.